Introduction

 Method - Create an R filter variable

 - Hover over a variable in the Data Sets tree and click on the + that appears then Custom Code > R - Numeric.
-A new numeric variable called newvariable will appear in the Data Sets tree.
+A new numeric variable called newvariable will appear in the Data Sources tree.

 - Check Usable as a filter.